Documentation Home

 mysql> SET GLOBAL group_replication_bootstrap_group=OFF;

-Or if you are providing user credentials for distributed recovery on the START GROUP_REPLICATION statement (which you can from MySQL 8.0.21), issue the following statements:
+Or if you are providing user credentials for distributed recovery in the START GROUP_REPLICATION statement (MySQL 8.0.21 and later), issue the following statements:

 mysql> SET GLOBAL group_replication_bootstrap_group=ON;